eventide-project/docs/core-concepts/services/handlers.md

 ---
-- use withdrawal handler
-- stream name

-- move details to user guide
+sidebarDepth: 0
 ---

 # Handlers

-Messages that are sent to a service are processed by the service's _handlers_.
+[Messages](/glossary.md#message) that are sent to a service are processed by the service's _handlers_.
 They are the business logic, combined with the service's [entity](./entities.md) logic.

 A handler is the entry point to a service.
-It receives instructions from other services, apps, and clients in the form of [messages](/glossary.md#message).
+It receives instructions from other services, apps, and clients in the form of [commands](/glossary.md#command) and [events](/glossary.md#event).
 You might think of them as controllers in MVC terms, but that's a very loose comparison.

 When a service [component](/glossary.md#component) receives messages, it sends these messages to the handlers that process them.